AdobeDocs/experience-platform.en/help/segmentation/pql/aggregation-functions.md

 ## Sum

 The `sum` function returns the sum of all the selected values within the array.
+This function returns a number.

 **Format**